Read excerpts

 Oh, yes.
 Columba knew about men of power.

-“My friends!”
-Brendan was crying.
-“You must remember that Columba is a man who has been predestined by God to be a leader of nations into Life!
+Brendan, impassioned, had them all entranced.
+“My friends!” he was crying.
+“You must remember that our Columba is a man who has been predestined by our god to be a leader of nations into the Life!
 His coming was prophesied by Mochta and Bec Macc-De!
 And—and!—by Patrick, not so very long ago.
 Think on it!
 Patrick!
 I, for one, have seen a very bright column of fiery light over Columba, and holy angels as his companions traveling over the plain!
 He is such a man as we should not dare to spurn!
-Remember: Columba is rigdomna; he is king-worthy.
-He could be ruling the Cenel Conall Gulban.
-He could be ruling the whole mighty federation of the Northern Ui Neill.
-Should he choose to, he could be high-king … ” He cast a chary glance at Dermot.
-The high-king’s countenance was fiery with outrage.
-“But instead, he has renounced worldly power to devote his life to Christ.
-Everything he does, he does for our God.
-It would be utter foolishness for us here, today, to sacrifice him, a soldier of Christ, an intimate of kings, for one man lost to war.
-He must be allowed to continue his mission!”
+Remember: Columba is rigdomna: he is king-worthy.
+He could be ruling his people, the Cenel Conall Gulban.
+He could be ruling the whole mighty federation of the Northern Ui Neill, should he choose to.
+In fact, he himself could be high-king … ”

-Brendan shot forward, hand outstretched.
-“Before we do, I ask that the council hear from Columba himself.”
+Old Brendan shot forward, his hand outstretched.
+“Before we do,” he said, “I ask that the council first hear from Columba himself.”

-With much muttering and conferring back and forth, they did.
-One by one, the bishops stepped forward to place a ball within the proffered bowl: white for innocent; black for guilty.
-And then the votes were counted, settling evenly, white and black, white and black, white and black, until only one ball remained.
+With much whispering and conferring back and forth, they did.
+One by one, the bishops stepped forward to place a ball within the proffered bowl: white for innocent, black for guilty.

 It was held up.
 The crowd gasped.